 We provided our kids with an open ended pumpkin process art invitation.
-The sensory opportunity of painting with the pumpkins allowed for artistic exploration which was perfect for a fall preschool theme!
+The Halloween pumpkin art activity for preschoolers of painting with the pumpkins allowed for artistic exploration which was perfect for a fall preschool theme!

 Pumpkin Process Art